 You MUST REPENT; acknowledge/confess the sin & “TURN AWAY” from sinning (lawlessness) & work righteousness (lawfulness), or you will perish and NOT enter the Eternal Kingdom.

-The understanding alone, the remorse alone, the mental regret alone of the act of sinning (disobeying God) is not enough!
+The understanding alone, the remorse alone, the mental regret alone of the act of sinning is not enough!
 If you admit you sinned and feel bad about it but continue in that sin, your confession is useless.
-‘I’m sorry I stole the money, and I understand that it is sin, but if I take it again tomorrow or the next chance I get, it’s okay because I will have regret about it‘; this is NOT repentance; that’s called lying to yourself…
+‘I’m sorry I stole the money, and I understand that it is sin, but if I take it again tomorrow or the next chance I get, it’s okay because I will have regret about it‘; that is NOT repentance; it’s called lying to yourself…

-If you ‘truly-change-your-mind’, repent, then your actions will “bear the fruit” to prove it.
+If you ‘truly-change-your-mind’ and repent, then your actions will “bear the fruit” to prove it.
 Let’s use some common sense and NOT lie to ourselves.

 God is NOT mocked, and He will NOT be fooled by lame excuses to sin, or by false regret/remorse.
 He requires that His covenanted people obey Him.
 If we are ‘truly-repentant’ in our mind because of our sinning/disobedience, then we will STOP disobeying/sinning and turn-back to obeying Him.
 If you don’t stop the sin which you “claim” to have repented from, then you have NOT repented.